grollk/firefox-blank-tab/README.md

 # Firefox New Tab Notebook

-**Firefox extension that overrides Firefox's new tab page with a small notebook.** Forked from [Firefox New Tab Notebook](https://github.com/maxbeier/chrome-blank-tab).
+**Firefox extension that overrides Firefox's new tab page with a small notebook.** Forked from [Chrome New Tab Notebook](https://github.com/maxbeier/chrome-blank-tab).
 Added support for Windows shortcuts and dark mode.

 - Minimalistic (basically just a blank tab)